Sam Regalado

 sgregalaobfuscate@uw.edu

-I’m a Genome Sciences and MSTP graduate student co-advised by Jay Shendure and Cole Trapnell.
-I received a B.A. in Molecular and Cell Biology from UC Berkeley.
-Prior to attending graduate school, I was an HHMI fellow and then a staff research associate at the Harvard Stem Cell Institute and UC Berkeley, where I used CRISPR/Cas9 gene editing to investigate mechanisms of aging and tumorigenesis in murine and human pluripotent stem cell models.
-My interests lie at the intersection of gene regulation, stem cell differentiation, and single cell genomics.
-In my current research, I’m applying functional genomic approaches to stem-cell derived models to investigate how cell fates emerge in early development.
+Was a Genome Sciences and MSTP graduate student co-advised by Jay Shendure and Cole Trapnell.
+He received a B.A. in Molecular and Cell Biology from UC Berkeley.
+Prior to attending graduate school, he was an HHMI fellow and then a staff research associate at the Harvard Stem Cell Institute and UC Berkeley, where he used CRISPR/Cas9 gene editing to investigate mechanisms of aging and tumorigenesis in murine and human pluripotent stem cell models.
+His interests lie at the intersection of gene regulation, stem cell differentiation, and single cell genomics.

 Papers